-How do you pronounce rule in English?
+How do you say rule in English?
 Pronunciation of rule in English, a free online English pronunciation dictionary.

 rule, regulation(noun)a principle or condition that customarily governs behavior